Representation Stability for Disks in a Strip: Representation Stability

 \section{Representation Stability}

-In this section we recall the definition of a twisted (commutative) algebra, and these twisted algebras to state and prove our main results.
+In this section we recall the definition of a twisted (commutative) algebra, and use twisted algebras to state and prove our main results.
 Alpert--Manin proved that the homology of the ordered configuration space of open unit-diameter disks in the infinite strip of width $w$ has the structure of a finitely generated twisted algebra, and gave a set of generators \cite[Theorem A]{alpert2021configuration1}.
-We expand on this result and prove Theorem \ref{finitepresentation}, a more detailed version of Theorem \ref{presentation lem intro}, which states that $H_{*}\big(\text{conf}(\bullet, w);\Q\big)$ is a finitely presented twisted algebra.
-We do this this by giving a finite presentation.
-We use this presentation to prove Theorem \ref{first order stability} which states that for all $k\ge0$, the $k^{\text{th}}$-homology groups $H_{k}\big(\text{conf}(\bullet, w);\Q\big)$ have the structure of a finitely generated $\text{Sym}\bigg(\Big(H_{k}\big(\text{conf}(1,w);\Q\big)\Big)^{b+1}\bigg)$-module for some $b\ge 0$, i.e., a twisted algebra version of Theorem \ref{first order stab intro}.
-In doing so, we show that the ordered configuration space of unit-diameter disks in the infinite strip of width $w$ exhibits a notion of first-order representation stability, something that Alpert--Manin suggest might not be true if one restricts themselves to integral coefficients \cite[Proposition 8.6]{alpert2021configuration1}.
-We also prove that the ordered configuration space of open unit-diameter disks in the infinite strip of width $w$ exhibits notions of $2^{\text{nd}}$ through $\lfloor\frac{w}{2}\rfloor^{\text{th}}$-order representation stability in Theorem \ref{higherorderstability}, a twisted algebra version of Theorem \ref{higher order stability intro}.
+We prove that $H_{*}\big(\text{conf}(\bullet, w);\Q\big)$ is a finitely presented twisted algebra by giving a finite presentation.
+We use this presentation to prove Theorem \ref{first order stability}, which states that for all $k\ge0$, the $k^{\text{th}}$-homology groups $H_{k}\big(\text{conf}(\bullet, w);\Q\big)$ have the structure of a finitely generated $\text{Sym}\bigg(\Big(H_{k}\big(\text{conf}(1,w);\Q\big)\Big)^{b+1}\bigg)$-module for some $b\ge 0$, i.e., a twisted algebra version of Theorem \ref{first order stab intro}.
+In doing so, we show that the ordered configuration space of unit-diameter disks in the infinite strip of width $w$ exhibits a notion of first-order representation stability, something that Alpert--Manin suggest might not be true if one restricts themselves to integer coefficients \cite[Proposition 8.6]{alpert2021configuration1}.
+We also prove Theorem \ref{higherorderstability}, a twisted algebra version of Theorem \ref{higher order stability intro}, showing that the ordered configuration space of open unit-diameter disks in the infinite strip of width $w$ exhibits notions of $2^{\text{nd}}$ through $\big\lfloor\frac{w+1}{3}\big\rfloor^{\text{th}}$-order representation stability.